Varsha123799/Task-Five/README.md

 sudo nmap -n -p- -sV 10.0.2.4 -oN portscan.txt

 ## Command Breakdown:
-sudo: Runs the command with superuser privileges.
+sudo: Run the commands with superuser privileges.
 nmap: The network scanning tool.
 -n: Disables DNS resolution to speed up the scan.
 -p-: Scans all 65,535 TCP ports.
 -sV: Detects the version of services running on open ports.
 10.0.2.4: The target IP address of the Metasploitable machine.
 -oN portscan.txt: Saves the output to portscan.txt.

+##Files

+portscan.txt: Contains the results of the Nmap scan.
+This file lists all open ports and its services and versions found on the target machine.